trufnetwork/sdk-js/docs/getting-started.md

 import { BrowserTNClient } from "@trufnetwork/sdk-js";
 ```

+## Local Node Considerations

+- Ensure your local node is fully synchronized
+- Use `http://localhost:8484` as the default endpoint
+- The `chainId` might be an empty string
+- Verify network connectivity before querying

 ## Next Steps

 - Review [Core Concepts](./core-concepts.md) to understand streams and permissions
 - See the [API Reference](./api-reference.md) for detailed method documentation
 - Check our [example scripts](../examples) for comprehensive examples
+- Explore [Local Node Guide](./local-node-guide.md) for node-specific configurations

 ## Support